 The insect robot DelFly, developed at the Delft University of Technology, decorated the home page of the prestigious scientific journal Science.
-Although it does not have propellers, it can drones in a fast and accurate way, thanks to plastic wings.
+Although it does not have propellers, it can drone in a fast and accurate way, thanks to plastic wings.
 The complex vibration of the ailerons is the subject of scientific work, which Czech scientist has also attended.

 Matěj Karásek, acting at the Delft University of Technology, is the chief designer of the flying robot DelFly Nimble.
-It can imitate the waving of wings of the fruit fly.
+It can imitate the waving of the wings of the fruit fly.
 Their highly efficient device allows them not only to float on the spot and fly in any direction but also to make very gentle maneuvers.

 The agile robot manages aerial acrobatics

 The DelFly Nimble Robot achieves a top speed of 25 kilometers per hour and is capable of maneuvers, such as loops and 360-degree turns, explains the chief designer of the Karasek robot.

 “In addition, the robot has a 33-centimeter wingspan of 29 grams, thanks to its size, excellent energy efficiency, allowing it to fly for more than one kilometer or more for a full battery charge for five minutes,” explains Karasek.

 Insect robot DelFly Nimble was born in the Delphi University of Micro Air Vehicle Laboratory (MAVLab) in collaboration with Wageningen University.
 According to the Delft Technical University website, scientists have been collaborating with the allegedly first autonomous robot, whose drive is based on insect-inspired waving wings.
 The device is intended to improve understanding of how carnations perform bold escape maneuvers.